-Please select 5-8 words from your literature reading.
+Select five to eight words from your literature reading.
 Try to choose words that are the most unfamiliar to you.
 Based on the context, guess what each word might mean before you look it up.
 Write down each word in a notebook-this will become your personal dictionary.
 Include the definition of the word and part of speech.
-(You can use the same notebook as the one for your Reader's Journal.)
+(You can use the same notebook as the one for your reader's journal.)

 Each week, you can decide how you would like to practice with your vocabulary words.
-Please choose one activity from the list below to use with your vocabulary words this week.
+Choose one activity from the list below to use with your vocabulary words this week.